Death and state funeral of Gerald Ford: Dignitaries

-President George W. Bush and First Lady Laura Bush, former presidents Jimmy Carter, George H. W. Bush, and Bill Clinton, along with their respective wives, former first ladies Rosalynn Carter, Barbara Bush, and Hillary Clinton, attended the funeral services.
-Former first lady Nancy Reagan also attended the funeral services.
-Former first lady Lady Bird Johnson was represented by her older daughter Lynda Bird Johnson Robb.
+President George W. Bush and First Lady Laura Bush, Vice President Dick Cheney and Second Lady Lynne Cheney, former Presidents Jimmy Carter, George H. W. Bush, and Bill Clinton, along with their respective wives, former First Ladies Rosalynn Carter, Barbara Bush, and Hillary Clinton, attended the funeral services.
+Former First Lady Nancy Reagan also attended the funeral services.
+Former First Lady Lady Bird Johnson, who died 6 months after Ford's state funeral, was represented by her older daughter Lynda Bird Johnson Robb.
 Also attending were presidential children Tricia Nixon Cox, Dorothy Bush Koch, and Chelsea Clinton.
-Near the altar of the Cathedral just prior to the funeral service, President and Mrs. Ford's son-in-law, Vaden Bales, greeted Supreme Court Justice John Paul Stevens, who was appointed to the Supreme Court by President Ford, and thanked Justice Stevens on behalf of Mrs. Ford and the Ford family for his distinguished service on the Court.
-Also seated with the Ford family were Happy Rockefeller, widow of Nelson Rockefeller, whom Ford appointed as vice president.
-Along with her son, Nelson Rockefeller, Jr., as well as U.S. Senator John Warner.
+Near the altar of the Cathedral just prior to the funeral service, President and Mrs. Ford's son-in-law, Vaden Bales, greeted Supreme Court Justice John Paul Stevens, who was the only Justice appointed to the Supreme Court by President Ford, and thanked him on behalf of Mrs. Ford and the Ford family for his distinguished service on the Court.
+Also seated with the Ford family were former Second Lady Happy Rockefeller, the widow of Ford's former Vice President Nelson Rockefeller, her son Nelson Rockefeller Jr., as well as Virginia Senator John Warner.
 Only two foreign delegates were presented, which were Shimon Peres (the President of Israel) and Brian Mulroney (the former Prime Minister of Canada).
 In addition, about 100 foreign ambassadors and diplomats attended the service.

 At the conclusion of the service, Vice President Cheney accompanied the casket from the altar, and President George W. Bush and Steven Ford escorted Mrs. Ford to the cathedral narthex.